Brockham Limeworks

 Digging on this former chalk quarry continued on the site until 1936.
 It had two batteries of lime kilns, which have become roosting sites for bats.
 Some of the floor of the quarry has become species rich chalk grassland, with plants such as broad-leaved helleborine and pyramidal, common spotted, fragrant and bee orchids.

 There is access from The Coombe in Betchworth.

-From 1978, the limeworks was home to the Brockham Railway Museum, a collection of narrow-gauge locomotives.
+From 1962 the limeworks was home to the Brockham Railway Museum, a collection of narrow-gauge locomotives and rolling stock.
 A short demonstration line was built.
-The museum closed in 1982.
+The museum closed in 1982, and most of the exhibits were moved to the Amberley Museum & Heritage Centre.